Hygrobia hermanni

 Hygrobia hermanni, commonly known as the screech beetle, is a species of beetle in the family Hygrobiidae.
 It is found in Southern and Western Europe and North Africa in stagnant and muddy waters.
-It able to make a strident grating noise, hence the name screech beetle.
+It's able to make a strident grating noise, hence the name screech beetle.
 The sound is produced when the sharp edge of the 7th abdominal tergite is rubbed against a subapical median file on the elytral undersurface.